mbjarland/clj-zip-meta/README.md

 This library solves that problem.
 In other words, given a zip file, this library will let you read and manipulate the zip end-of-cetral-directory record, all the central-directory records, and all the local records.
 See output in the Usage section for an example of how this data can look.

-# Building Standalone Clojure Command Line Apps
+# Building Standalone Clojure CLI Tools
 I have also published a leininingen template capable of creating clojure command line utilities.
 The template is published to clojars and is called `cli-cmd`.
 As I could not think of a better place to document `cli-cmd`, I'll stick some information here.

 The following cli sequence: